 Be sure to keep your Christmas cactus away from artificial light during the night from October through December if you want it to bloom during the holiday season.

-For more information, contact your local Extension office.
+For more information on growing Christmas cactus and other plants, contact your local Extension office.